Quixote Winery: History

 In 1971, Carl Doumani purchased the historic Stags' Leap Winery.
 Over two decades he restored the vineyard, winery, and manor house.
-In 1996, Doumani decided to create a smaller organic and sustainable winery highlighting his much adored varietal, Petite Sirah.
+In 1988, Doumani decided to create a smaller organic and sustainable winery highlighting his much adored varietal, Petite Sirah.
 He formed a friendship with renowned Austrian artist and architect Friedensreich Hundertwasser, with whom he worked to design the winery, after growing impatient with his intended project architect and noticing Hundertwasser's sculptures in a calendar.
 Partly due to the unusual design process and construction methods, the winery took ten years to complete.
-Hundertwasser also designed some of the winery's unusual wine labels, and persuaded Doumani to produce the wine with organic grapes.
+Hundertwasser also designed some of the winery's unusual wine labels, and persuaded Doumani to produce the wine with organically farmed grapes.
 Hundertwasser and Doumani agreed on a design approach that would emphasize that structures, and the people in them, need not be on "the grid", and could instead be close to nature.

-Winemaker for Quixote is under the direction of consulting winemaker and 2012 Food and Wine Magazine Winemaker of the Year Aaron Pott since 2008.
-The Vineyard Manager is Michael Wolf.
+Winemaker for Quixote Winery has been under the direction of Robert Smith since 2011 with Philippe Melka as consulting winemaker since 2018.

 Wine Spectator reported in July 2014 that Quixote Winery had been sold to a Chinese company for approximately $29 million.